Thursday, May 4, 2017

 Hitting every single solitary New York/Brooklyn romcom cliche THE BOY DOWNSTAIRS is an occasionally funny film that is painfully obvious a first film.
 Borrowing from everyone from Woody Allen to Noah Baumbach the film strives to be hip abut leaves you wondering how in the hell can Diana afford all her stuff and the rent.

-While the film has real moments (a break of scene was something I lived) there are no characters to really make things work.
-WHo are these people beside cliches?
+While the film has real moments (one scene in particular was something I lived) there are no characters to really make things work.
+Who are these people beside cliches?